ManishaNatarajan/Advanced-Lane-Finding/writeup.md

 This function will either identify the lane lines with the sliding window approach (if lane lines were not identified in the previous frame, or if this is the first frame), or else will search around the lane lines detected in the previous frame.

-The sliding window approach is implemented in the eighth code cell.
+The sliding window approach is implemented in the **eighth code cell**.
 It first calculates the base position of the two lane lines using histogram of the binary thresholded image, and then uses windows of fixed size to search for nonzero pixels in the rest of the frame.
 These nonzero pixels are appended to `left_lane_inds`, and `right_lane_inds`.
 If the number of nonzero pixels detected are greater than a certain threshold, we then update the centre of the window to the average of the detected nonzero pixels.
-Note that separate windows are used for the left and right lanes and update accordingly.
-I then use a 2nd order polynomial to fit the nonzero pixels of the left lane and right lane using numpy's `np.polyfit()` function.
+Note that separate windows are used for the left and right lanes and updated accordingly.
+I then use a 2nd order polynomial to fit the nonzero pixels of the left lane and right lane using the `np.polyfit()` function.
 The fitted coefficients are stored in `left_lane.current_fit`, and `right_lane.current_fit`.
 I also set `left_lane.detected` and
 `right_lane.detected` as `True`.
 The sliding window approach for detecting lane lines is shown below.
 Note that the two detected lane lines are colored differently, and the green color indicates the windows.

 ![Sliding Window][image4]

-The `search_from_prior()` function (implemented in code cell nine) is called when lane lines are detected in the previous frame.
+The `search_from_prior()` function (implemented in **code cell nine**) is called when lane lines are detected in the previous frame.
 Since it is computationally expensive to detect lane lines using the sliding window approach on every frame, we instead simply search for nonzero pixels within a thresholded area of the previous fitted lines (as the lane lines will not change drastically in consecutive frames).
 I then use the nonzero pixels detected in the current frame to update the fit of the lane lines.